-27 As explained in Recital 16, NRAs "should verify whether and to what extent such optimisation is objectively necessary to ensure one or more specific and key features of the content, applications or services and to enable a corresponding quality assurance to be given to end-users, rather than simply granting general priority over comparable content, applications or services available via the internet access service and thereby circumventing the provisions regarding traffic management measures applicable to the internet access services"
+32 As explained in Recital 16, NRAs "should verify whether and to what extent such optimisation is objectively necessary to ensure one or more specific and key features of the content, applications or services and to enable a corresponding quality assurance to be given to end-users, rather than simply granting general priority over comparable content, applications or services available via the internet access service and thereby circumventing the provisions regarding traffic management measures applicable to the internet access services"

 future due to the fact that the optimisation of the service may not be objectively necessary, as the general standard of IAS may have improved.
 On the other hand, additional services might emerge that need to be optimised, even as the standard of IAS improves.
-Given that we do not know what specialised services may emerge in the future, NRAs should assess whether a service qualifies as a specialised service on a case-by-case basis.
+NRAs should assess whether a service qualifies as a specialised service on a case-by-case basis.
+In case of reassessment, this would be expected to take place over a larger timescale, usually several years.
+NRAs are not expected to keep specialised services under constant review.
+When an NRA assesses that a service that no longer qualifies as a specialised service due to the improved quality of IAS, the ISP should be allowed a reasonable transitional phase for phasing out of the specialised service.
+In these circumstances, national administrative and procedural laws apply, including observing the principle of proportionality.

 - 113. Typical examples of specialised services provided to end-users are VoLTE and linear broadcasting IPTV services with specific QoS requirements, subject to them meeting the requirements of the Regulation, in particular Article 3(5) first subparagraph.
 Under the same preconditions, other examples would include real-time health services (e.g. remote surgery) or "some services responding to a public interest or by some new machine-to-machine communications services" (Recital 16). - 114.
 QoS might be especially important to corporate customers and these customers might be in need of specialised services which as they are addressing businesses are often referred to as "business services".
 Such "business services" cover a wide array of services and have to be assessed on a case-by-case basis. - 115.
 VPNs could qualify as specialised services in accordance with Article 3(5) of the Regulation.
-However, in accordance with Recital 17, to the extent that corporate services such as VPNs also provide access to the internet, the provision of such access to the internet by a provider of electronic communications to the public should comply with Article 3(1) to (4) of the Regulation.
+However, in accordance with Recital 17, to the extent that corporate services such as VPNs also provide access to the internet, the provision of such access to the internet by a provider of electronic communications to the public should be analysed under Article 3(1) to (4) of the Regulation.
+For example, such specialised services may not be used to replace an IAS by a service that prioritises specific applications while giving access to the internet.